sylvainhalle/PaperShell/Readme.md

   of its "brain-damaged and ugly" fomatting rules (not my words here!)
 - The EPTCS BibTeX file incorrectly handles `doi` fields that contain an underscore.
   PaperShell contains a fixed version.
+- The LIPIcs style is incompatible with the `subfig` package.
+  PaperShell contains a fixed version.

 Exporting your sources
 ----------------------